 If you choose to keep Labor Day separate, a great way to have kids celebrate it is of course by discovering what they want to be when they grow up!
 I absolutely love hearing what kids want to be when they grow up!
 One year I had each student write on a whiteboard, or you can use mini chalkboards, what they wanted to be when they grew up.
 Then I created a collage of all the pictures and shared it with the parents.

 Having students write about what they want to be is a great way to do a lesson on goals.
 For older students, they can discuss steps they would take to achieve that goal and why they want to do that specific career.
 Labor Day is also a way to have students practice letter writing.
 They can write to community service members to show their appreciation for what they do.

 These printables are included in my Second Grade Fall No Prep Unit.

-Halloween has always played a big part of my career as a teacher, because it’s my second favorite holiday.
-I ran my schools fall festival for three years and would even hand make invites to the event!
+Halloween has always played a big part in my career as a teacher because it's my second favorite holiday.
+I ran my school's fall festival for three years and would even hand-make invites to the event!
 I loved planning it and the outcome was always pretty awesome.
 However, when it came time to plan a party in my own classroom I was stumped!
 I was a little “Halloweened” out by then and planning stuff for in the classroom was actually a lot harder.

 One year my kids were in love with Harry Potter, despite never reading the books.
 I threw a Holiday at Hogwarts party in lieu of a Halloween party because I too love HP.
 The kiddos still had the option to dress up, but this way, those who couldn't wouldn't feel left out.
 We made wands using wooden dowels and ribbons.
 I also brought a witch/wizard hat and the kids took turns wearing it while reading Halloween related books to the class.
 Obviously Harry Potter is still not totally accepted by everyone, so get approval for this prior to doing it.